scivision/ledtime/README.rst

 Software requirements
 ---------------------
-Octave 4.0+ with the octave-fits package.
+Octave 4.0+ with ``octave-fits`` and ``octave-communications`` packages.
 If you're using Octave from Cygwin see `how to install octave-fits package in Cygwin <https://scivision.co/using-fitsio-in-octave-under-cygwin/>`_

-or you can Matlab instead of Octave.
+or you can use Matlab instead of Octave.

 Testing Programs
 -----------------